Televangelism: Radio

 Christianity has always emphasized preaching the gospel to the whole world, taking as inspiration the Great Commission.
 Historically, this was achieved by sending missionaries, beginning with the Dispersion of the Apostles, and later, after the invention of the printing press, included the distribution of Bibles and religious tracts.
 Some Christians realized that the rapid uptake of radio beginning in the 1920s, provided a powerful new tool for this task, and they were amongst the first producers of radio programming.
 Radio broadcasts were seen as a complementary activity to traditional missionaries, enabling vast numbers to be reached at relatively low cost, but also enabling Christianity to be preached in countries where this was illegal and missionaries were banned.
 The aim of Christian radio was to both convert people to Christianity and to provide teaching and support to believers.
 These activities continue today, particularly in the developing world.
 Shortwave radio stations with a Christian format broadcast worldwide, such as HCJB in Quito, Ecuador, Family Radio's WYFR, and the Bible Broadcasting Network (BBN), among others.

 One of the first ministers to use radio extensively was S. Parkes Cadman, beginning in 1923.
-In 1923, Calvary Baptist Church in New York City was the first church to operate its own radio station."Tell It From Calvary" is a radio show that the church still produces weekly; it's heard on WMCA AM570.
+In 1923, Calvary Baptist Church in New York City was the first church to operate its own radio station.
+"Tell It From Calvary" is a radio show that the church still produces weekly; it's heard on WMCA AM570.
 By 1928, Cadman had a weekly Sunday afternoon radio broadcast on the NBC radio network, his powerful oratory reaching a nationwide audience of five million persons.

 Aimee Semple McPherson was another pioneering tent-revivalist who soon turned to radio to reach a larger audience.
-Radio eventually gave her nationwide notoriety in the 1920s and 1930s, and she even built one of the earliest Pentecostal megachurches.
+Radio eventually gave her nationwide notoriety in the 1920s and 1930s, and she built one of the earliest Pentecostal megachurches.

 In the U.S., the Great Depression of the 1930s saw a resurgence of revival-tent preaching in the Midwest and South, as itinerant traveling preachers drove from town to town, living off donations.
 Several preachers began radio shows as a result of their popularity.

 In the 1930s, a famous radio evangelist of the period was Roman Catholic priest Father Charles Coughlin, whose strongly anti-Communist and antisemitic radio programs reached millions of listeners.
-Other early Christian radio programs broadcast nationwide in the U.S. beginning in the 1920s–1930s, include (years of radio broadcast shown): Bob Jones, Sr. (1927–1962), Ralph W. Sockman (1928–1962), G. E. Lowman (1930–1965), Music and the Spoken Word (1929–present), The Lutheran Hour (1930–present), and Charles E. Fuller (1937–1968).
+Other early Christian radio programs broadcast nationwide in the U.S. beginning in the 1920s–1930s include (years of radio broadcast shown): Bob Jones, Sr. (1927–1962), Ralph W. Sockman (1928–1962), G. E. Lowman (1930–1965), Music and the Spoken Word (1929–present), The Lutheran Hour (1930–present), and Charles E. Fuller (1937–1968).
 Time magazine reported in 1946 that Rev. Ralph Sockman's National Radio Pulpit on NBC received 4,000 letters weekly and Roman Catholic archbishop Fulton J. Sheen received between 3,000 and 6,000 letters weekly.
 The total radio audience for radio ministers in the U.S. that year was estimated to be 10 million listeners.

 An association of American Evangelical Protestant religious broadcasters, the National Religious Broadcasters, was founded in 1944.